-Allison was at a pub on July 30, 2006, and when she was ready to leave, she called for a cab.
-Only a few minutes later, a husky man entered the bar and asked if anyone called a cab.
-Allison followed the cab driver out and got in his car, although it was odd for a cab to arrive minutes after she called and even stranger that the cabbie walked into the pub, looking for the caller.
+Foy followed the cab driver out of the pub and got in his car.
+Witnesses said it was odd for a cab to arrive minutes after Foy called for a taxi, and even stranger that the cabbie walked into the pub, looking for the caller.
 It was the last time Foy was seen alive.

-Iannone is currently in prison on unrelated charges, serving eight years for possession of a weapon by a felon.
-Soon, he’ll be out on the streets again.
-Does the public need to worry?
-In this episode of Crime Stories, Nancy Grace talks with Valentino, along with special guest, director of the Cold Case Institute in Atlanta, Sheryl McCollum, as they discuss Allison’s case, what happened to her, and why no one has been charged.
+In this episode of Crime Stories, Nancy Grace talks with Valentino, along with special guest, director of the Cold Case Research Institute in Atlanta, Sheryl McCollum, as they discuss Foy’s case, what happened to her, and why no one has been charged.

 [Feature Photo: Family Handout]